ydroal/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-# C - More functions, more nested loops
+# C - Pointers, arrays and strings

 This is the project with C.
 learn about pointers, arrays.